Sex & Relationship Therapy for

 A consultation is free, with no pressure.
 We'll talk about what's bringing you in and whether this approach feels right for you.

-Sexual anxiety therapy in Brooklyn, NY I work with New York clients via secure telehealth—in person coming soon.
+Sexual anxiety therapy in Brooklyn, NY I work with New York clients via secure telehealth, with in-person sessions coming soon.
 If you've been stuck in your head during sex and want a therapist who treats this specifically, let's talk.

 Sexual anxiety therapy in Portland, OR Licensed in Oregon, seeing Portland-area clients virtually.
 If sexual anxiety has been quietly running your sex life and you haven't found a therapist who goes there directly, I'd love to connect.